Palau travel guide

 Crime levels are low.
 However, you should take sensible precautions to protect your belongings.

 Wear appropriate safety equipment and take local advice on safety.
 There are over 60 vertical drop-offs in the diving areas and some are for experienced divers only.
+Ensure you have comprehensive travel insurance and that it provides sufficient cover for any activities you plan to undertake, including medical evacuation.

 Although there’s no recent history of terrorism in Palau, attacks can not be ruled out.